Application Deadline: Tuesday, November 1, 2023, 11:59 PM ET

 For devised/company-created pieces, please submit a 15-page sample of the previous project and complete description of prompts or concepts for new work to be created.

-The NYC Women’s Fund for Media, Music and Theatre is a government-funded program.
+The NYC Women’s Fund is a government-funded program.
 Accordingly, recipients will be required to propose a meaningful way to provide free public access to New York City residents to the project for a limited period of time.
 Possibilities include, but are not limited to the following:

 • A free performance or invited dress rehearsal for New York City audiences;